Dear County and District Superintendents and Charter School Administrators:

 Monitoring Reclassified Students

 This letter serves to remind local educational agencies (LEAs) of state and federal laws that require four years of monitoring of students who have exited from English learner (EL) status because they have been reclassified to fluent English proficient (RFEP) status.
-(20 U.S.C.
-Section 6841(a)(4)(5); California Code of Regulations, Title 5, Section 11304.)
+(20 United States Code Section 6841(a)(4)(5); California Code of Regulations, Title 5, Section 11304.)

 To this end, LEAs should establish rigorous monitoring systems that include benchmarks for expected growth in acquiring academic content knowledge during the academic year and take appropriate steps to assist students who are not adequately progressing toward those goals.